envoyproxy/envoy-wasm/api/wasm/cpp/doc/wasm_filter.md

 for any interactions which happen at initial setup.
 It is also used for interactions that outlive a request.

-At request time, a context with incremental id from 1 is created for each stream.
+At request time, a context with incremental is created for each stream.
 Stream context has the same lifetime as the stream itself and acts as a target for interactions that are local to that stream.